-Since our original study further research has been carried out by Wiltshire County Council Psychological Service in conjunction with the Downs Educational Trust.
-Their findings suggest that the approach is particularly relevant to children with Down syndrome who tend to be good visual learners, and are good with patterns but tend to have poor auditory memory.
+Figure 3: Key Stage 1 National Test results at Highhill Since our original study further research has been carried out by Wiltshire County Council Psychological Service in conjunction with the Downs Educational Trust.
+Their findings suggest that the approach is particularly relevant to children with Down Syndrome who tend to be good visual learners, and are good with patterns but tend to have poor auditory memory.
 The Wiltshire Project was a pilot for a much larger scale study which is currently underway led by the Down Syndrome Educational Trust in Portsmouth.
 Interest in our work has been shown by the Dyslexia Institute which suggests the present extent of research indicates that support for pupils with some specific difficulties in mathematics should be structured, cumulative and multi-sensory.

-Further development work in Key Stage 2 has been carried out through a DfES Best Practice Research Scholarship at Moulscombe School in Brighton, supported by Brighton EAZ and the University of Brighton.
+Further development work in Key Stage 2 has been carried out through a DfES Best Practice Research Scholarship at a school on the South Coast, supported by Brighton EAZ and the University of Brighton, Brighton.
+The programme of activities developed through the research project has now been published and is available to teachers as Numicon.
+8 Learning about numbers with patterns RES04 Ways forward Our findings show striking evidence of children (from all ability groups) responding positively to visual structured images and the related programme of activities.

-Ways forward

-Our findings show striking evidence of children (from all ability groups) responding positively to visual structured images and the related programme of activities.
 Colleagues in other schools who have adopted the approach since dissemination of the findings report similar responses, as do ITT students using the approach.
-We feel this justifies much larger scale development work to further test the findings, especially since the approach enables achievement of the National Numeracy Framework's objectives.

-Other research into arithmetic teaching suggests that current approaches in many schools, and in many published mathematics materials, continue to both underplay confident, relational mental arithmetic and to allow children to build their arithmetic laboriously upon limiting counting procedures.
+We feel this justifies much larger-scale development work to further test the findings, especially since the approach enables achievement of the National Numeracy Strategy's objectives in the Framework.
+Other research into arithmetic teaching suggests that current approaches in many schools, and in many published mathematics materials, continue both to underplay confident, relational mental arithmetic and to allow children to build their arithmetic laboriously upon limiting counting procedures.
 Unfortunately the models and images for number recently published by the National Numeracy Strategy do not include any references to structural apparatus.
-We find this disappointing in the light of the many children's successes with Catherine Stern's images and approaches we have seen but perhaps classroom teachers will continue to choose for themselves approaches and equipment that they know works.
+We find this disappointing in the light of the many children's successes with Catherine Stern's images and approaches that we have seen, but perhaps classroom teachers will continue to choose for themselves approaches and equipment that they know work.
+Further reading Atkinson, Ruth; Tacon, Romey; Wing, Dr. A, Teachers' Books for Foundation Stage Year One, and Year 2, Numicon Ltd. 1999-2003 Bird, Gillian, Number skills development for infants with Down syndrome (0-5 years), The Down Syndrome Educational Trust 2001 Bird, Gillian and Buckley, Sue, Number skills for individuals with Down syndrome - an overview, The Down Syndrome Educational Trust 2001 Dyslexia Institute, Dyslexia and Mathematics, The Dyslexia Institute, 133 Gresham Road, Staines, TW18 2AJ DfEE, The National Numeracy Strategy, March 1999 Haylock, Derek, Mathematics Explained for Primary Teachers, Paul Chapman Publishing, 1995 Henderson, Anne, 'Working with Dyscalculia', Learning Works 2003 Hughes, Martin, 'Children and Number', Difficulties in Learning Mathematics, Blackwell, 1986 Skemp, Richard R., The Psychology of Learning Mathematics, Penguin Books 1971 Stern, C., Children Discover Arithmetic, Harper & Row, New York 1949 Wing, Tony, 'Serendipity, and a special need', Mathematics Teaching 174, Association of Teachers of Mathematics, March 2001

-Further reading

-Atkinson, Ruth; Tacon, Romey, Wing, Dr. A, Teachers' Books for Foundation Stage Year One, and Year 2, Numicon Ltd., 1999-2003

-Bird, Gillian, Number skills development for infants with Down syndrome (0-5 years), The Down Syndrome Educational Trust, 2001 Bird, Gillian and Buckley, Sue, Number skills for individuals with Down syndrome - An overview, The Down Syndrome Educational Trust, 2001.

-Dyslexia Institute, Dyslexia and Mathematics, The Dyslexia Institute, 133 Gresham Road, Staines, TW18 2AJ.

-DfEE, The National Numeracy Strategy, March 1999

-Haylock, Derek, Mathematics Explained for Primary Teachers, Paul Chapman Publishing, 1995

-Henderson, Anne, Working with Dyscalculia, Learning Works, 2003

-Hughes, Martin, Children and Number, Difficulties in Learning Mathematics, Blackwell, 1986

-Skemp, Richard R., The Psychology of Learning Mathematics, Penguin Books 1971

-Stern, C. Children Discover Arithmetic, Harper and Rowe, New York, 1949

-Wing, Tony Serendipity, and a special need, Mathematics Teaching 174, Association of Teachers of Mathematics, March 2001

-Author and contact details

-Romey Tacon, Headteacher, Peacehaven Infant School, Roderick Avenue, Peacehaven, BN10 8UZ.
-Tony Wing, Brighton University School of Education, Falmer, Brighton, BN1 9PH.
+Other BEAM Education research papers Raising attainment in primary number sense: from counting to strategy by Mike Askew, Tamara Bibby and Margaret Brown Making connections: effective use of numeracy by Mike Askew Teaching and learning primary mathematics: the impact of interactive whiteboards by Penny Latham Mental calculations: interpretations and implementation by Mike Askew, Tamara Bibby, Jeremy Hodgen and Margaret Brown